exo-cortex/simple_axum_button_response/README.md

-Simple website with a button that sends a post request to a backend server in axum that handles the request
+A simple website with buttons that activate a buzzer connected to a raspberry pi which is running a webserver.

 Cross-compilation files can be found [here](https://github.com/abhiTronix/raspberry-pi-cross-compilers#-toolchain-downloads)